 Cinnamon, arguably the most common ingredient between Chai tea, benefits our health in a myriad of ways.
 Not only does it carry anti-inflammatory properties, but it’s high in antioxidants, may improve your sensitivity to insulin, lower blood sugar levels and even help to reduce cholesterol.
 It’s also been shown to have antimicrobial effects.

-The calendula found in our Chai Love You blend also carries anti-inflammatory properties, and has been used to help calm and relax muscles while Mallow is great for soothing an irritated throat or dry cough.
+The calendula found in our Aim Chai blend also carries anti-inflammatory properties, and has been used to help calm and relax muscles while Mallow is great for soothing an irritated throat or dry cough.

-The In-Cider Scoop On What Makes Our Chai Love You Tea Stand Out
+The In-Cider Scoop On What Makes Our Aim Chai Tea Stand Out

-This isn’t your grandma’s Chai Tea blend (Though we’re sure that’s lovely, too!).
-Our Chai Love You blend is smooth, decadent and fragrant, but is also designed with special consideration to increase your focus and mental clarity so that you can skip that third cup of coffee.
+This isn’t your grandma’s Chai blend (though we’re sure that’s lovely, too!).
+Our Aim Chai blend is smooth, decadent and fragrant, but is also designed with special consideration to increase your focus and mental clarity so that you can skip that third cup of coffee.
 With the holiday season fast approaching, this is a great advantage.

 The powerful tea benefits of this loose leaf tea are the bonus to this delicious treat, and dressing it up for company is both quick and easy!

-Instead of traditional apple cider, why not brew your Chai Love You into your fresh pressed apple cider and make it extra special?
+Instead of traditional apple cider, why not brew your Aim Chai into your fresh-pressed apple cider and make it extra special?

-If you’ve got any dinner parties or gatherings coming up, why not serve up some Chai Love You tea lattes, topped with whipped cream and a cinnamon stick for stirring?
+If you’ve got any dinner parties or gatherings coming up, why not serve up some Aim Chai tea lattes, topped with whipped cream and a cinnamon stick for stirring?
 Top with a sprinkle of cinnamon for an added touch, and you’re all set: Happy mind, soul and tummy!